subhashtiwari/algorithms/9_Chapter 5/Shortest Paths.md

 6. Following this we get a node and pull off the open list and all its edges to the non-complete nodes.

 7. Following all these steps we get shortest path from starting node to ending node.

+An example is shown in image Shortest Path with answer.